 Childcare Tax Credit Q&A

 If you're entitled to tax credits, it's worth understanding your rights before starting.
-Don't worry it's not too complex and while you will have to fill out forms, there's a helpline that can help you do it.
+Don't worry, it's not too complex and while you will have to fill out forms, there's a helpline to assist you.

 How do I apply and check my exact eligibility?